19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Weapon Oils.md

 The crafting process requires:

 1. A [Glass Vial](../../Items%20and%20Gear/Gear/10%20Coins/Glass%20Vial.md) and [Alchemist Kit](../../Items%20and%20Gear/Gear/50%20Coins/Alchemist%20Kit.md) or similar.
-2. A [Delve Round](../../Game%20Procedures/Core%20Procedures/Round.md#Delve%20Round) to prepare the oil.
+2. A [Break](../../Game%20Procedures/Core%20Procedures/Break.md) to prepare the oil.
 3. A trained PC.

 ## Using Weapon Oils